 “Soaking Prayer” for People with Chronic Illness

-I could not put the book down, as I read MacNutt’s account of a number of cases from his own healing ministry in which people with longstanding health issues were healing through repeated prayers over a period of time.
+I could not put the book down, as I read MacNutt’s account of a number of cases from his own healing ministry in which people with longstanding health issues were healed through repeated prayers over a period of time.

 MacNutt explained how prayer for hours in a single day, or repeated daily or weekly (for minutes or longer periods at one time) had been used in slow, gradual—and observable—healings of chronic health issues—even physical conditions in which improvement is typically not seen.
 MacNutt made the point that “this kind of prayer is work” and can take months or years, and because of that, people tend to not persist in it, preferring instant results.
 He also addressed the reality that many people think healings occur instantaneously or not at all, and may not even be aware that slow, gradual healings through persistent, ongoing prayer are a way that God works.